awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ContinuousParameterRange.md

 Linear
 Hyperparameter tuning searches the values in the hyperparameter range by using a linear scale\.
 Logarithmic
-Hyperparemeter tuning searches the values in the hyperparameter range by using a logarithmic scale\.
+Hyperparameter tuning searches the values in the hyperparameter range by using a logarithmic scale\.
 Logarithmic scaling works only for ranges that have only values greater than 0\.
 ReverseLogarithmic
 Hyperparemeter tuning searches the values in the hyperparameter range by using a reverse logarithmic scale\.